 Thanks a lot!
 Apart from work, what do you do with your time off?

-I try and do different sports regularly to balance out my work, especially running.
-Now and again I also play soccer and enjoy skiing during the winter.
-I’m a big fan of live gigs, so if there’s a band in town I like you’ll probably find me at their concert.
+I try to do different sports regularly to balance out my work, especially running.
+Now and again, I also play soccer and enjoy skiing during the winter.
+I’m a big fan of live gigs, so if there’s a band in town I like, you’ll probably find me at their concert.
 And I like meeting friends for drinks in the evening.

 What does your typical day at craftworks look like?

 Normally I am the first one in the office and I kick off my day with a delicious coffee from our espresso machine.
-Then I’ll start with what I like most about my work – programming 🙂 In between, I enjoy our lunches with the whole team and the breaks on our terrace catching fresh air and interesting conversations.
+Then I’ll start with what I like most about my work – programming 🙂 In between, I enjoy our lunches with the whole team and the time off on our terrace, catching fresh air and interesting conversations.

 Office or remote?